cdupont/keycloak-hs/README.md

 Example
 -------

-The folder example contains an [exemple of usage](./example/Main.hs).
 You should first input your "client secret", that can be found in the demo client "Credentials" tab in Keycloak admin panel.

 Then run the example: